Aarhus-Psychiatry-Research/timeseriesflattener/README.md

 `pip install git+https://github.com/Aarhus-Psychiatry-Research/psycop-ml-utils.git`

 # Usage
+- [ ] Update examples as API matures

 ## Loading data from SQL

 Currently only contains one function to load a view from SQL, `sql_load`